 With Gingersauce, you can upload the favicon for your brand in the vector file.
 Remember though that you should create the icon beforehand – so far, Gingersauce doesn’t have features that would let you create an icon right on spot.

-However, if you already have an image, Gingersauce will do the rest of the magic for you.
-The editor will generate its variation, use and misuse cases, and insert it between the pages.
+However, if you already have an image, Gingersauce will help you do the rest of the magic for you.
+The editor will offer its variation, use and misuse cases, and insert it between the pages.
 This step adds a touch of personality to the brand book.

 Approve a brand icon variation